 Leadership - does it feel impossible?
 Exciting?
 Reserved for the chosen ones?

 High School Workshop

-Mapping the Future through Leadership is an inclusive, creative and fun workshop designed for the conscious, the committed and even the hesitant leader.
+How to Make Change is an inclusive, creative and fun new workshop by the Whitlam Institute designed for the conscious, the committed and even the hesitant leader.

 GET IN TOUCH:

 1) Welcome – Acknowledgement of Country

 2) Harnessing leadership potential: Students will be invited to consider their core personal values and will think creatively and concisely about how they would like to present themselves in a short biography activity.

 Through a secret envelope task, students will name the strengths they see in other students and reflect on their own potential as leaders.

 3) Mapping Change within Australia: Students will be taken on a short tour of the building with a focus on the Female Orphan School, Rydalmere Psychiatric Hospital and current home as the Whitlam Institute.
 Students gain a provoking initial reference point to reflect upon the major points of change within Australia.